KohaILS/koha-manual-zh-cn/source/circulationpreferences.rst

 Values:

--  directly
+-  Ignore the calendar

--  not including the days the library is closed
+-  Use the calendar

 Description: